HeyMehedi/astra-sites/readme.txt

 == Changelog ==

 v3.2.4 - 14-June-2023
-- Fix: Tighten the security of the plugin
+- Fix: Tightened the security of the plugin

 v3.2.3 - 22-May-2023
 - Improvement: Updated the Block Editor Template Library